Calling All Canadian Quilters!

 ~How to Get Started~

-Find a group close to you, either through this Canadian government link, or from information you learn locally (newspaper, city hall), that are getting ready to sponsor refugees.
+Find a group close to you from information you learn locally (newspaper, city hall), that are getting ready to sponsor refugees.
 Let them know you would like to make a quilt(s), and find out what they will need.